FACT SHEET: Total Eclipse Weekend Columbia, S.C.

 - Summer Learning Challenge hosted by Richland Library

-- Paddling on the lower Saluda River at Saluda Shoals Park’s Total Eclipse on the River event
+- Paddling on the lower Saluda River at Saluda Shoals Park’s Total Eclipse on the River event (sold out)

-- “Shadows and Science in the Wilderness” programs & ranger-led hikes to prime viewing locations at Congaree National Park, 20 minutes from downtown Columbia, S.C.
+- “Shadows and Science in the Wilderness” programs & ranger-led hikes to prime viewing locations at Congaree National Park, 20 minutes from downtown Columbia, S.C. (ranger-led hikes are sold out)

 - Guided outdoor historical walking tours along the paved, riverside forest trails at the 12,000 Year History Park in Cayce, S.C., 10 minutes from downtown Columbia, S.C.